Attention Heads

 Read/Write Memory

 In Transformer architectures, read/write memory is implemented through the residual stream, which functions as a high-dimensional communication channel between different components of the model.
 This provides an addressable space where different components can read from and write to specific subspaces through learned linear projections.
 The residual stream accumulates layer outputs additively, allowing information to flow through the model while maintaining the ability for different layers to communicate through distinct subspaces of this shared channel.
+Attention heads are key to how information is selectively read from and written to these subspaces.

 The high dimensionality of the residual stream enables multiple pieces of information to be stored and transmitted simultaneously in different subspaces, which can be thought of as independent communication channels.
 Information written to a subspace persists until actively overwritten or modified by another component, similar to traditional computer memory.
 This architecture enables Transformers to maintain and manipulate information over long sequences and implement sophisticated algorithms through compositions of attention heads, providing many of the same core capabilities as traditional computer memory systems – addressable storage, selective access, and persistence of information.